 Hello, friends!
 One of the greatest joys of homesteading is growing plants that not only nourish us but also heal us.
 I’ve always been fascinated by the power of nature to provide for our health, and growing medicinal herbs has been a big part of my journey toward natural living.
 Whether you want to make your own herbal remedies of teas, tinctures, salves, or oils, medicinal herbs are a wonderful addition to any homestead garden.

-If you’ve ever been curious about how to grow your own medicinal herbs, you’re in the right place!
-Today, I’m excited to share tips for growing and using some of the best healing herbs that you can easily cultivate at home.
+Today, I’m excited to share tips for growing and using some of the best healing herbs that you can easily cultivate at home (medical disclaimer).
 Whether you have a small herb garden or a larger plot of land, these herbs can help you take control of your health naturally and sustainably.

 Why Grow Your Own Medicinal Herbs?